Targeted Immunisation Thresholds for the Contact Process on Power-Law Trees: Power-law exponent Power-law exponent 2.5 < t < 3

-The former results holds on the tree $\sT$ which contains vertices of degree $\left\lfloor \frac{1}{8\lambda^2}\right\rfloor$ and only one high-degree vertex, of degree $\T$.
-We now generalize this result to the case of a tree $\cB$ that contains several vertices of degree $\T$, but where only a small proportion $q$ of the neighbours of any given vertex has degree $\T$.
+The former results holds on trees which contains vertices of degree $\left\lfloor \frac{1}{8\lambda^2}\right\rfloor$ and only one high-degree vertex.
+On more complicated trees with several high-degree vertices, we will bound the infection by a CP-BRW with sinks all high-degree vertices.
+However, in order for this CP-BRW to die out locally (and thus for the upper bound to be of any use), we will request a control on the high degrees (have them bounded by $\T$), as well as on the number of such high degree vertices.
+More precisely, we consider a tree where only a small proportion $q$ of the neighbours of any given vertex has degree $\T$.

 \begin{definition} Let

 Define $(\cB,o)$ the infinite rooted tree with root of degree $\T$ and vertices of degree either $\left\lfloor \frac{1}{8\lambda^2}\right\rfloor$ or $\T$, where for each vertex $v\in\cB$: \begin{itemize} \item $\left\lfloor q \de(v) \right\rfloor$ of the neighbours of $v$ have degree $\T$, \item the remaining $\de(v)-\left\lfloor q \de(v) \right\rfloor$ have degree $\left\lfloor \frac{1}{8\lambda^2}\right\rfloor$. \end{itemize} For $v$, $w$ two vertices in $\cB$, we let $[v,w]$ be the unique path $(v_0=v,v_1,\ldots, v_{d(v,w)})$ in $\cB$ from $v$ to $w$, and $\nbig(v,w)$ be the number of big vertices on the path $[v,w]\setminus w$, so that we always have $\nbig(v,v)=0$. \end{definition}